Open Daily 9am–5pm · 364 Days | 🐊 Wildlife Warriors Show runs daily · 1,200+ animals · Free parking · Kids under 3 free

 Combine Australia Zoo with a Guided Tour

 Don't want to drive?
-Several tour operators offer return transport from Brisbane, the Gold Coast and Sunshine Coast — combined with expert local commentary and convenient pickup/drop-off.
+Several tour operators offer return transport from Brisbane, the Gold Coast and Sunshine Coast — combined with expert local commentary and convenient hotel pickup and drop-off.

 Frequently Asked Questions

 Australia Zoo is open daily from 9:00am to 5:00pm, 364 days a year.
-It is closed only on Christmas Day (25 December).
+Closed only on Christmas Day (25 December).
 Note that some animals retire to their night quarters at 4:30pm, so it's best to arrive early to maximise your experience.

 Adult tickets are $74.95 (or $72.95 without the Wildlife Hospital Sneak Peek).
 Children (3–14) are $46.95.
-A family pass for 2 adults and 2 children is approximately $217.95.
+Family pass for 2 adults and 2 children is approximately $217.95.
 Students and seniors receive discounted rates with valid ID.
 Children under 3 enter free.
-Annual passes are also available, and you can upgrade a day ticket to an annual pass for $89 before leaving the park.
+Annual passes are available, and you can upgrade a day ticket to an annual pass for $89 before leaving the park.

 Yes!
 Unlike many theme parks, Australia Zoo welcomes guests to bring their own food and drinks.
 The only restrictions are no glass containers, no alcoholic beverages, and no plastic straws.
-There are also multiple on-site dining options including cafés and food stands.
+There are also multiple on-site dining options including cafés and food stands throughout the zoo.

 Absolutely.
 The zoo has multiple playgrounds, a jumping pillow, and the Laughing Frog Waterpark for kids.
 Prams are welcome on all paths, and pram hire is available at Admissions.
 The gentle kangaroo and koala encounters are perfect for young children, and the shows are designed to be engaging for all ages.

-You can take the train from Brisbane or the Gold Coast to Beerwah station, where a free complimentary shuttle runs to the zoo.
-Day tour operators like JP Tours and Croc Tours also provide round-trip coach services from Brisbane, the Gold Coast, and various Sunshine Coast locations.
+Take the train from Brisbane or the Gold Coast to Beerwah station, where a free complimentary shuttle runs to the zoo.
+Day tour operators also provide round-trip coach services from Brisbane, the Gold Coast, and various Sunshine Coast locations.
 Some ticket packages include return transport.

 Photography is encouraged throughout the zoo.
 The roving animal team walks the grounds with various animals for impromptu photo opportunities.
 Professional photos are available for purchase after certain shows and encounters.
 Tripods and professional equipment may require prior permission.